b-lukaszuk/BS_wJ_eng/contents/matrix_multiplication.md

 In Julia a
 [matrix](https://b-lukaszuk.github.io/RJ_BS_eng/julia_language_variables.html#sec:julia_arrays)
-is a tabular representation of numeric, two-dimensional (rows and columns) data.
+is a tabular representation of two-dimensional (rows and columns) data.
 We declare it with a friendly syntax (columns separated by spaces, rows separated by semicolons).

 ```jl
 s = """